Charles A. Doswell III: Storm chasing

 Doswell was among the first scientific storm chasers, and continued to chase recreationally later in life.
 He was a semi-professional photographer, with a special emphasis on storm photographs and also was a Certified Consulting Meteorologist (CCM).
 His professional storm chasing also included being a storm intercept tour guide as an expert lecturer.
 He spoke several times annually across the country, and occasionally internationally, to lay crowds to storm spotter seminars to storm chaser conventions to scientific conferences.

 Doswell appeared in The Chasers of Tornado Alley (1996) along with friend and meteorologist Alan Moller.
 The award-winning documentary film about storm chasing, produced and directed by storm chaser and filmmaker Martin Lisius, follows Doswell and Moller as they intercept a powerful tornado in the small town of Pampa, Texas, on June 8, 1995.
 Doswell captured significant, up-close footage of the tornado which appeared in the film.
 His video of this tornado as well as other storm photos and videos appeared in several television shows and documentaries.
 He also contributed to storm spotter training materials and studied spotter history and instruction techniques.

 He hosted the blues program Juke Joint and co-hosted, with Gene Rhoden and RJ Evans, a talk show program about severe storms, High Instability, both on the ShockNet internet radio station.

 Death

-Dowswell died on January 18, 2025, at age 79, in Norman, Oklahoma.
+Doswell died on January 18, 2025, at age 79, in Norman, Oklahoma.
 A memorial service was held at the National Weather Center (NWC).